Newfoundland and Labrador is no doubt one of Canada’s most wild and most adventurous provinces.

 5. Cruise Through Ice-Carved Glacier Fjords in Gros Morne

-The Gros Morne National Park is a UNESCO World Heritage Site and not to be missed on your bucket list of things to do.
+The Gros Morne National Park is a UNESCO World Heritage Site and is not to be missed on your bucket list of things to do.
 The park has countless trails and hikes.

 But one activity, in particular, will take you on a boat tour through massive glacier-carved fjords, finally leading you on an adventurous hike up the cliff to peer back at the dramatic view.